jonmjonm/AtlasIO.jl/README.md

 # AtlasIO

 This repository a number of tools to read in and manipulate Atlas files.
 The primary code is written in the Julia programming language, but it can be used in Python as well.
+The Python library can only read Atlas files, it cannot write them.
+The Julia library can read and write Atlas files.

 ## Atlas files